 We must disenroll you if you don’t meet this requirement.

-[Insert deemed continuous eligibility information here, if applicable.]
+[Plans should adjust language the following language as needed.]
+If you’re within our plan’s [Insert number 1-6.
+Plans can choose any length of time from one to 6 months for deeming continued eligibility, as long as they apply the criteria consistently across all members and fully inform members of the policy]-month period of deemed continued eligibility, we’ll continue to provide all Medicare Advantage plan-covered Medicare benefits.
+However, during this period, we won’t continue to cover Healthy Connections Medicaid benefits that are included under the applicable Medicaid State Plan, nor will we pay the Medicare premiums or cost sharing for which the state would otherwise be liable had you not lost your Medicaid eligibility.
+The amount you pay for Medicare-covered services may increase during this period.

-We can make you leave our plan for the following reasons only if we get permission from Medicare and Medicaid first:
+We can make you leave our plan for the following reasons only if we get permission from Medicare and Healthy Connections Medicaid first:

-If you intentionally give us incorrect information when you are enrolling in our plan and that information affects your eligibility for our plan.
+If you intentionally give us incorrect information when you’re enrolling in our plan and that information affects your eligibility for our plan.

-If you continuously behave in a way that is disruptive and makes it difficult for us to provide medical care for you and other members of our plan.
+If you continuously behave in a way that’s disruptive and makes it difficult for us to provide medical care for you and other members of our plan.

 If you let someone else use your Member ID Card to get medical care.
 (Medicare may ask the Inspector General to investigate your case if we end your membership for this reason.)